Remisse/ecscalibur/README.md

 ## Using the framework

-If you're not sure about what Entity Component System is, you should read about it ([here](https://github.com/SanderMertens/ecs-faq) or somewhere else) before continuing on.
+If you're not sure about what Entity Component System is, you should read up on it before continuing on ([here](https://github.com/SanderMertens/ecs-faq), for instance).
 Otherwise, the following section will just be a very confusing read.

 ### World